 What is Administrative License Revocation?

-When a Martinsburg, Charles Town, or Berkeley Springs WV police officer places a driver under arrest for DUI, it triggers an automatic license hearing.
+When a Martinsburg police officer places a driver under arrest for DUI, it triggers an automatic license hearing.
 This is an attempt by the DMV to revoke your West Virginia driver’s license.
 You have just 30 days in West Virginia to challenge an administrative license revocation notice.
 DUI lawyers often refer to this as the contesting period.

 If you don’t contest the driver’s license revocation within 30 days, you will not have an opportunity for a new hearing.
 Additionally, the revocation by the police officer who arrested you for DUI will stand if you don’t contest it.
 It’s critical that you work with an experienced DUI attorney to represent you at your DMV hearing if you hope to retain your driving privileges.